 The pumice aggregate concretes, very similar to Roman Concrete technique, used to create the cast vaults of the cave dwellings and occasionally building units like bricks.

-The prism of optimising the traditional materials is a crucial parameter in the conduction of the research and will be based on classic and innovative directions of the material science field, such as hydraulic technology and geopolymerisation.
+The prism of optimising the traditional materials is a crucial parameter in the conduction of the research and will be based on classic and innovative directions of the material science field, such as hydraulic technology.
 All conclusions drawn from the research will be employed towards the design of new materials, compatible for restoration and appropriate for sculptural use.

 A collaboration with the Building Materials Lab of NTUA and Lithos Laboratory of the Hellenic Survey of Geological and Mineral Exploration (HSGME) has been already established by Boulouki, for the conduction of the analyses and interpretation of the results.
 Furthermore, the local materials’ investigation will be approached through the perspective of artistic expression.
 Students from the Athens School of Fine Arts (ASFA) will create original sculptural works based on the traditional materials and upon the research findings.